templeman/dotfiles-1/mac/README.md

   - Window management keys to use sections of a monitor (try hitting the key multiple times) and to throw apps to the next monitor (<kbd>⌃</kbd><kbd>⌘</kbd><kbd>⇧</kbd><kbd>f/h/l/z/[/]</kbd>)

-List Homebrew items in mac/Brewfile and run bootstrap/mac after editing to apply changes.
-Install additional packages from [cask.md](./cask.md) as desired.

-## mackup
+- mackup

-`mackup` backs up application settings.
+  - `mackup` backs up application settings.
 It will be installed if using this repo's Brewfile.
     `dot.mackup.cfg` defines some app settings (such as the itsycal plist).
 It is symlinked to `~/.mackup.cfg` by `bootstrap/symlink`.

-Mackup is configured to use `~/.local/Mackup` as the storage location.
+  - Mackup is configured to use `~/.local/Mackup` as the storage location.
 On my system this is a symlink to a private settings repository.

-Run `mackup restore` to restore settings from that repository.
+  - Run `mackup restore` to restore settings from that repository.

 ## Name the computer